habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 : The value of `pkg_svc_group` specified in a plan.

 **svc\_user\_default**
-: The default user determined by the Habitat supervisor. `svc_user_default` will contain one of the following values, tested in order:
+: The default user determined by the Habitat Supervisor. `svc_user_default` will contain one of the following values, tested in order:

 - `svc_user` if specified in the plan
 - `hab` if the user exists
 - the current user id

 **svc\_group\_default**
-: The default group determined by the Habitat supervisor. `svc_group_default` will contain one of the following values, tested in order:
+: The default group determined by the Habitat Supervisor. `svc_group_default` will contain one of the following values, tested in order:

 - `svc_group` if specified in the plan
 - `hab` if the group exists